leon-k-martin/leon-k-martin/README.md

 # Leon Martin: Computational Neuroscientist & Psychologist

 Hello There!
-I'm Leon, a dedicated computational neuroscientist and psychologist.
+I'm Leon, computational neuroscientist and psychologist.
 I specialize in whole-brain simulation and have a keen interest in leveraging neuroinformatics platforms, especially The Virtual Brain.

 ![Brain Simulation Image](url_to_image)